- Commanding a Turtle

 - a semicolon is encountered (the start of a comment), or

-- the end of the line is encountered.
+- the end of the current line is encountered.

-"Word is a word made up of the characters: W, o, r, and d.
+"Logo is a word made up of the characters: L, o, g, and o.
 Note that the double-quote introduces the word - it is not part of the word.

 You can display words just like numbers.
 Figure 10.1 shows examples of printing words, note that numbers may also be entered as words.
 You can even do arithmetic operations on words as long as they are numbers.